 So, be mindful of your house architecture before choosing to purchase a carriage style garage door.
 Carriage doors are beautiful and functional but need to be considered on the correct type of architecture.

-At brick&batten, we see and study houses everyday.
+At brick&batten, we see and study houses every day.
 Many people are asking for a new garage and want to SEE before they commit to expensive changes.
 We partner with you to help make these big decisions so you’re not going at it alone.
 Offering you a visual of your home’s potential, with simple curb appeal changes, makes you the expert moving forward.
+Get started today.

 Subscribe for more content like this!